kubeflow/website/content/docs/pipelines/sdk/build-component.md

 ## Create a Python class for your component

-Define a Python class to describe the interactions with the Docker container image that contains your pipeline component.
-For example, the following Python class describes a component that trains an XGBoost model:
+Define a Python function to describe the interactions with the Docker container image that contains your pipeline component.
+For example, the following Python function describes a component that trains an XGBoost model:

 ```python
 def dataproc_train_op(